 Use the duct flanges provided on the supply- and return-air openings on the side of the unit.
 See Fig. 4 and Fig. 5 for connection sizes and locations.
 The 14-in.
-(355.6 mm) round or $14 \times 20$ in.
+(356 mm) round or 14 x 20 in.
 (356 x 508mm) rectangular duct collars are shipped inside the unit attached to the base pan in the indoor blower compartment.
 They are field-installed and must be removed from the indoor blower compartment prior to start-up, even if they are not used for installation.
+If a corrugated shipping block is used under the blower housing, remove and discard the block and label.